satchelspencer/hsrs/docs/deck-creation.md

 and set the [constraint](./overview.md#constraints) to be the params in common between the rel and the other params: `noun verb`. now under examples, we only see clauses that match these pairings!

-if you want to test learning this, the clause card won't be learnable for at least a couple days, as you need a certain stability with it's dependents before you can learn it, and that stability threshold increases with depth. if you want to circumvent this you can assign a learning order, say '1', to the whole deck, then set your init order setting to be the same.
+if you want to test learning this, the clause card won't be learnable for at least a couple days, as you need a certain stability with its dependents before you can learn it, and that stability threshold increases with depth. if you want to circumvent this you can assign a learning order, say '1', to the whole deck, then set your init order setting to be the same.

 ## NOTE

-please don't take this example as gospel. in a real french deck, you'd likely want to have cards for pronouns and their pairings as well, likewise not all verbs may be commonly used with all conjugations. clever categorization and constraint can get you there. there is no one correct way to tackle every language pattern, it depends on how you want to learn it, and how generalizable you want your elements to be. there is a three-way tradeoff between ease of setup, strict accuracy and end user learning efficiency.\_
+_please don't take this example as gospel. in a real french deck, you'd likely want to have cards for pronouns and their pairings as well, likewise not all verbs may be commonly used with all conjugations. clever categorization and constraint can get you there. there is no one correct way to tackle every language pattern, it depends on how you want to learn it, and how generalizable you want your elements to be. there is a three-way tradeoff between ease of setup, strict accuracy and end user learning efficiency._